ROCm/AMDMIGraphX/docs/dev_intro.rst

     EXPECT(migraphx::verify::verify_rms_range(results_vector, sol));

-An `argument <migraphx::argument>` can handle memory buffers from either the GPU or the CPU.
+An :cpp:any:`argument <migraphx::internal::argument>` can handle memory buffers from either the GPU or the CPU.
-By default when running the `program <migraphx::program>`, buffers are allocated on the corresponding target.
+By default when running the :cpp:any:`program <migraphx::internal::program>`, buffers are allocated on the corresponding target.
 When compiling for the CPU, the buffers by default will be allocated on the CPU.
 When compiling for the GPU, the buffers by default will be allocated on the GPU.
 With the option ``offload_copy=true`` set while compiling for the GPU, the buffers will be located on the CPU.